Turkey struggles to shelter thousands after quake

 Prime Minister Tayyip Erdogan's government started out by saying Turkey could handle the disaster alone, and Ankara accepted the many offers of help only two days after the quake.

-With temperatures falling and rain forecast to turn to snow this week, there were growing complaints of a lack of tents and of poor organization.
+With temperatures falling and rain forecast to turn to snow this week, there were growing complaints of a lack of tents and of poor organisation.

 At one warehouse in Van, about 100 people looted Red Crescent trucks carrying food, blankets, carpets and clothes.
 A handful of police officers appeared powerless to stop them.

-"We need an order, an organization here.
+"We need an order, an organisation here.
 What kind of help is this?
 These people are looting, not receiving aid!" one old man told Reuters.

 In other areas, desperate survivors fought among themselves for tents distributed by relief workers.